Thermophis baileyi

 Thermophis baileyi, also known commonly as Bailey's snake, the hot-spring keelback, the hot-spring snake, and the Xizang hot-spring keelback, is a rare species of colubrid snake endemic to Tibet.

 Etymology

 The specific name, baileyi, is in honor of Frederick M. Bailey, a British army officer and explorer.

 Geographic range

 T. baileyi is found only at high altitudes on the Tibetan Plateau.
 The species is endemic to Tibet and was recorded for the first time in 1907 by Wall near Gyantze at 4300 m above sea level (no exact coordinates available).

-In 1990 Macey and Papenfuss reported the species from Yangbajain hot spring area.
+In 1990, J. Robert Macey and Theodore Johnstone Papenfuss reported the species from Yangbajain hot spring area.
 So far T. baileyi is known only from a few sites.
-A comprehensive distribution map of T. baileyi was provided by Hofmann et al. (2014), showing that the geographic range of the snake is a restricted area between the Transhimalaya and the Himalaya, along the central part of the Yarlung Zhangbo suture zone.
+A comprehensive distribution map of T. baileyi was provided by Sylvia Hofmann et al. (2014), showing that the geographic range of the snake is a restricted area between the Transhimalaya and the Himalaya, along the central part of the Yarlung Zhangbo suture zone.